 Fear not.
 The “escapist premier” freed himself in about ninety seconds.

 The Majestic Theater where Houdini performed in 1916 was not the original.
 The Telegram on November 28, 1905 had announced the opening of the original Majestic Theater on Jennings Avenue south of the 1896 federal building/post office and west of St. Ignatius Academy.
 (Photo from University of Texas at Arlington Libraries.)

-The second Majestic Theater was located on Commerce at 10th Street (just south of the old bus station).
+The second Majestic Theater was located on Commerce at 10th Street.
 And Harry Houdini could scarcely have chosen a nicer place to be tortured.
 Built in 1911 to present movies and vaudeville of the Interstate circuit, the Majestic Theater building did not present an impressive exterior.
 Ah, but plunk down your fifteen cents, buy a ticket, and step inside.
 The interior of the Majestic lived up to the theater’s name.
 Interstate mogul Karl Hoblitzelle had given Fort Worth opulence: statuary, gold leaf, marble columns, mosaic floors, crystal chandeliers, hand-painted curtain, smoking room, children’s nursery.
 By today’s standards, the Majestic interior looked more like an opera house than a vaudeville theater.
 A surviving example of Hoblitzelle’s opulent Interstate theaters is the Majestic Theater (1921) in Dallas.